Ukraine boosts Southeast Asia ties with peace accord - NewsBreak

 ASEAN foreign ministers were expected to continue the discussions during a scheduled meeting on Thursday.

+Jim Gomez in Manila, Philippines, contributed to this report.
 Rising reported from Bangkok.
-Associated Press writer Jim Gomez in Manila, Philippines, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.